The Golden Age of Hollywood (1930s–1950s)

 • Distribution networks

-• Theater chains
+• Theatre chains

 • Long-term contracts with actors and filmmakers